-The following table sets forth certain information with respect to the compensation we paid for services rendered during the years ended December 31, 1999, 1998 and 1997, to our Chairman, Chief Executive Officer and the four other most highly compensated executive officers in the year ended December 31, 1999.
+The following table sets forth certain information with respect to the compensation we paid for services rendered during the years ended December 31, 2000, 1999, and 1998, to our Chief Executive Officer, our four other most highly compensated executive officers who were serving as such at December 31, 2000, and our former Chief Operating Officer.
+These officers are referred to elsewhere in this proxy statement as our "Named Executive Officers."